jh34ghu43gu/SteamInventoryHistoryV3/README.md

    * Large file testing after 0.5.1 (want to add 1 more change before AFKing a big file to test with).
  * Some attribute names are defined at the top of the script so they could be changed to whatever in future versions.

+  ## 0.5.1
+  * Added item types to the dictionary system
+  * Fixed a bug causing missing entries in the dictionary (at least when combining files, possibly ever since V0.4).
+  * "Type" attribute is also a variable now

  ## 0.4
  * Implimented a dictionary for item names to save memory/space on very large amounts of events.
  * Fixed a bug that made all "traded with" events use the same ID (Why do json objects auto sort?).